On graphs with finite-time consensus and their use in gradient tracking: Finite-time consensus

-where the notation $i \wedge j$ represents the bit-wise XOR operation between integers $i$ and $j$.
+where the notation $i \wedge j$ represents the bit-wise XOR operation between integers $i$ and~$j$.
 The difference in the definition of one-peer hyper-cubes~\eqref{def:hypercube-mat} and that of one-peer exponential graphs~\eqref{def:exp-mat} is minor yet critical: The operation $(i \wedge j)$ is used in~\eqref{def:hypercube-mat} while $\mathrm{mod} (j-i,n)$ in~\eqref{def:exp-mat}.
 Since $(i \wedge j) = (j \wedge i)$, it immediately follows that the mixing matrices of one-peer hyper-cubes are symmetric.
-To see the connection between one-peer hyper-cubes~\eqref{def:hypercube-mat} and the \textit{static} hyper-cubes, we represent the integer $i$ in its binary form {${(i_{\tau-1} i_{\tau-2} \cdots i_0)}_2$}.
+We represent the integer $i$ in its binary form {${(i_{\tau-1} i_{\tau-2} \cdots i_0)}_2$}.
 Then, the first if-condition in~\eqref{def:hypercube-mat} can be rewritten as

 that is, only the $({\mathrm{mod}(l, \tau)}+1)$-th digit in $i$'s and $j$'s binary representation is different, and the rest of the digits are the same.
 To construct one-peer hyper-cubes, we first index the vertices as $\tau$-digit binary numbers, and then an edge is created between two distinct vertices if their binary representations differ by a single digit.
-Finally, the finite-time consensus property proof for one-peer hyper-cubes is postponed to Section~\ref{sec:hyper-cuboid}, since one-peer hyper-cubes will be covered as a special case of the $p$-peer hyper-cuboids.
+Finally, the finite-time consensus property proof for one-peer hyper-cubes is postponed to \Cref{sec:hyper-cuboid}, since one-peer hyper-cubes will be covered as a special case of the $p$-peer hyper-cuboids.

-\subsection{\texorpdfstring{$p$}{p}-Peer Hyper-Cuboids}
+\subsection{\texorpdfstring{$p$}{p}-Peer hyper-cuboids}

 Both one-peer hyper-cubes and one-peer exponential graphs enjoy the finite-time consensus property when the number of agents is a power of 2.
-One natural extension of hyper-cubes to admit an arbitrary number of agents is the \textit{hyper-cuboid}, which has many different names (\eg, hyper-box, orthotope) and has been well studied in, \eg, \citet{coxeter1973regular}.
+One natural extension of hyper-cubes to admit an arbitrary number of agents is the \textit{hyper-cuboid}, which has many different names (\eg, hyper-box, orthotope) and has been well studied in, \eg, \cite{coxeter1973regular}.
 So, borrowing the idea behind the one-peer hyper-cubes, we present a family of sparse graphs that achieves finite-time consensus for any integer $n \in \natint_{\geq 2}$.
-Recently, \citet{takezawa2023exponential} present a constructive approach to build the so-called \textit{$k$-peer hyper-hypercubes}.
-Yet, the authors do not present an explicit matrix representation for the proposed graphs, nor do they prove the finite-time consensus property.